funnyzak/reqtap/README-EN.md

 - Watch incoming requests in real-time via WebSocket streaming
 - Filter/search by HTTP method, path, query, headers, or origin IP
 - Inspect full request details (headers + body) in a modal panel
+- **Request Replay** – Select any historical request to replay.
+You can modify the target URL, method, headers, body, and query parameters before resending.
+The system automatically records the replay result (status code, response body, response time) and you can view the complete replay history for each request.
 - Export the current view as JSON, CSV, or plain text with a single click
 - Toggle between dark and light themes from the header switch; the preference is persisted locally per browser
 - Access the same dark/light switch right on the login page so the experience is consistent before entering the console